JJDeakins1/airsculpt-xray-tag/README.md

 To set up Xray tag for Airsculpt.com, follow the steps below:

 1. **Include Xray Tag Script**: Add the Xray tag script to the website's HTML.
-This script enables tracking of user interactions and events.
+These script enables tracking of user interactions and events.

 2. **Conditional Code Snippets**: Implement conditional code snippets to trigger specific events based on user actions.
 These snippets are designed to execute only when certain criteria are met on the website.